 Maine OSHA Training

-In Maine, having an OSHA card benefits workers in any industry, from the medical field to theme parks, manual labor and construction.
-Maine businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
-Even if it's not required for your current employment, having OSHA hazard recognition training on your resume enhances it for jobs in and outside the state.
+In Maine, having an official OSHA card from the U.S. Department of Labor (DOL) benefits workers in any industry, from the medical field to theme parks, manual labor and construction.
+Maine businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace safety.
+Even if it's not required for your current employment, earning an OSHA card is a low-cost way to improve your resume for future job opportunities.

 Maine Labor Laws